WilliamZhang20/WilliamZhang20/README.md

 ## Hi, I'm William 👋

-I'm a computer engineering student @ UWaterloo.
+I'm a computer engineering student @ the University of Waterloo.

 Passionate about:
   - Machine Learning